kofifus/New/README.md

  - define static 'class' methods on the class itself - `C.staticM = function(..)`.
 Do not add them to the public interface or use 'this' inside them.

- - create an instance with 'New' - `let o=C.New(..);
+ - create an instance with New - `let o=C.New(..);`

- - for composition return a 'New' 'class' or array of classes from the ctor: `
+ - for composition return a 'New'ed class or array of classes from the ctor: `

      - `return ClassToCompose.New(..);`
      - `return [CtoCompose1.New(..), CtoCompose2.New(..)];`